Rosey Rowswell: Early career

 Rowswell, whose previous occupation was as a secretary at Pittsburgh's Third Presbyterian Church, began his broadcasting career in the first decade of the 20th century as announcer on a network program.
 He joined the Pittsburgh broadcasting staff from 1933 through 1935, until becoming the distinctive voice of the Pirates in its 1936 season.
 He stayed with the team for the rest of his life, delivering the games with a gaudy yet completely infusive and cheerful style that became familiar to Pirates listeners through the WWSW and KDKA airwaves.

 The hiring of Rowswell was based on his ability as an after dinner speaker, which gained him a reputation in that area, as well as for his notorious prestige as the Pirates number one fan.
 At this point, he had not missed a Pirates home game since the 1909 season and even traveled with the team.
 In recognition of his support and loyalty to the team, the 1925 World Series Champion Pirates presented to him a gold baseball charm as a reward for his unconditional support.
 For Rosie, the Pirates were his "Picaroonies" and he worshiped the home team as if they were his extended family.
 There was genuine affection for a generally helpless franchise.

 But after being hired by the Pirates, Rowswell did not travel with the team for road games.
-He stayed in Pittsburgh and recreated the game action, wholeheartedly, after it came in over the teleprinter, usually an inning or so behind.
+He stayed in Pittsburgh and recreated the game action, wholeheartedly, after it came in over the Western Union service, usually an inning or so behind.
+The game action was sent from the remote location using a short code that was printed on a paper tape.
+The tape was then passed to the sportscaster who then elaborated on the information and sound effects were added by the studio engineer.
+Rosey was an energetic person who covered the Pirates and blew a slide whistle for every home run.
+His response was “open the window Aunt Minney, here she comes.”
+Once he did a recreation of a Saturday double header that went into extra innings.
+It was just Rosey and the Western Union man in the studio, but one would think the setting was in the middle of Forbes Field.
+Rosey was along in years by this time, and one worried that he might not make it through the broadcast.
 While most of his early broadcasts were solo, he was eventually joined by his future successor Bob Prince and the then Pirates co-owner Bing Crosby.

 Rowswell, who always called the Pirates "Buccos", also developed a colorful language pattern to describe a wide variety of plays.